-- 9. 'Steel jawed traps.'
-No person may set, place or operate any steel jaw trap with a spread width of more than $\bf 8$ inches. - 10.
-'Toothed traps.'
-Set, place, or operate any steel jawed trap with teeth unless it is located completely underwater at all times.
-Note: Subd.
-10. is shown as amended eff.
-2-1-16 by CR 15-024.
-Prior to 2-1-16 it reads: - 10.
-'Toothed traps.'
-No person may set, place or operate any steel jawed trap with teeth unless it is located completely underwater at all times. - 11.
+- c.
+Set, place, or operate any body-gripping type trap less than or equal to 60 square inches with a vertical measurement of greater than $7^{-1}/{2}$ inches when set.
+The vertical measurement is taken between the widest vertical points on the trap in the set position. - 9.
+'Steel jawed traps.'
+Set, place, or operate any steel jaw trap with a spread width of more than 8 inches. - 'Toothed traps.'
+Set, place, or operate any steel jawed trap with teeth unless it is located completely underwater at all times. - 11.
 'Minimum waterset.'
-Except when the muskrat or mink season is open, set, place or operate any waterset smaller than $5\,^{1}/{2}$ inches jaw spread for steel jaw traps or less than or equal to 60 square inches measured from the maximum outside points on the width and height of the jaws of a trap that has not been set, for body-gripping type traps. - 12.
+Except when the muskrat or mink season is open, set, place or operate any waterset smaller than $5^{1/2}$ inches jaw spread for steel jaw traps or less than or equal to 60 square inches measured from the maximum outside points on the width and height of the jaws of a trap that has not been set, for body-gripping type traps. - 12.
 'Trap placement.'
 Set, place or operate any body-gripping type trap greater than 60 square inches measured from the maximum outside points on the width and height of the jaws of a trap that has not been set, or any snare or cable restraint regardless of the size of the noose, in the following locations: - a.
-Within 3 feet of any federal, state, or county road rights-of-way culvert unless completely submerged in water. - b.
-Within 3 feet of any woven or welded wire mesh type fence.
+Within 3 feet of any federal, state, or county road rights-ofway culvert unless completely submerged in water. - b.
+Within 3 feet of any woven or welded wire mesh type fence. - c.

-- c.
 Within 100 yards of any building devoted to human occupancy without the owner's consent. - 13.
 'Snare and cable restraint specifications.'
-Set, place, or operate any snare or cable restraint unless they are non-spring activated, constructed of galvanized aircraft cable and include a swivel, except that a cable restraint which is designed and placed so that it can only be activated by an animal's foot may be spring activated.
+Set, place, or operate any snare or cable restraint unless they are non-spring activated, constructed of galvanized aircraft cable and include a swivel, except that a cable restraint which is designed and placed so that it can only be activated by an animal's foot may be spring activated. - 14.
+'Snare specifications.'
+Set, place or operate any snare unless the noose cable and noose attachments conform to the following specifications and as authorized under subd.
+13.: - a.
+Cable length shall be 5 feet or less with a diameter not exceeding 1/8 inch. - b.
+At least one-half of the set snare is located underwater at all times. - 15.
+'Cable restraints specifications.'
+Set, place, or operate any cable restraint except for bobcat from December 1 to January 31 and fox and coyotes from December 1 to February 15, dates inclusive, provided the cable restraint conforms to the following specifications, or the specifications established in subd.
+18 if the device is a foot activated cable restraint, in addition to those under subd.
+13. - a.
+Cable length of 7 feet or less, with a diameter of 3/32 inch or larger, consisting of multiple strands of wire. - b.
+Cable stops shall be affixed to the cable to ensure that the portion of the cable which makes up the noose loop may not be longer than 38 inches when fully open, or less than 8 inches when fully closed.